Perisher, Australia: Family Ski Guide

 Perisher is easy-mode for getting kids onto snow, and harder-mode for keeping your wallet intact while doing it.
 Ski school accepts children from age three, the youngest confirmed entry age at any Australian resort, and three separate lesson bases mean you're rarely more than a few minutes from a drop-off point.

-• Ages 3-6 (ski only): Half-day (10am–1pm) or full-day group programs at Perisher Centre, Blue Cow Terminal, or Smiggins Hotel.
+- Ages 3-6 (ski only): Group programs run as morning half-days from 10am to 1pm, or as full days, at Perisher Centre Blue Cow Terminal or Smiggins Hotel.
 Snowboarding group lessons don't start until age seven, no exceptions.

 For annual families returning each season, the Adventure Program's same-instructor structure gives progression-focused kids a weekly goal rather than a daily reset.
 Parents on review sites report children who complete the full five days often jump a level or two by Friday.